FREQUENTLY ASKED QUESTIONS

 HOW DO I GET STARTED?

 Click on Book A Session here and complete the form with a few details about your interest or questions.
-Our receptionist, Sylvia, will respond to your inquiry through email or a phone call, and she will work to help you determine which clinician will best suit your needs.
-Sylvia sets up initial appointments for all of our therapists, and she'll create a profile for you in our system and answer any questions.
+Our administrator, Darcie, will respond to your inquiry through email or a phone call, and she will work to help you determine which clinician will best suit your needs.
+Darcie sets up initial appointments for all of our therapists and will create a profile for you in our system and answer any questions.